Skip to content

 items list[Union[Annotated[pathlib._local.Path, Path(path_type='file')], Annotated[pathlib._local.Path, Path(path_type='dir')]]] list of file paths and directories to save

-preserve_path bool _preserve the full path, by default False
+preserve_path bool = False _preserve the full path, by default False

 Returns